pingcap/tidb/docs/design/2022-08-04-pessimistic-lazy-constraint-check.md

 This feature makes it possible to skip acquiring pessimistic locks for the keys that need uniqueness constraint checks in pessimistic transactions.
 We do constraint checks for these keys during prewrite.

+The main affected statements include simple `INSERT` and `UPDATE` that involve primary key or unique keys. `INSERT ON DUPLICATE` and `INSERT IGNORE` are not affected because they don't raise errors for duplicated entries.

 A session/global system variable `tidb_constraint_check_in_place_pessimistic` is introduced to control the behavior.
 The default value is `ON` and the behavior will remain unchanged.
 When `tidb_constraint_check_in_place_pessimistic` is `OFF`, the new behavior will take effect in pessimistic transactions.

 ```sql